-Join a number of campus organizations designed to build leadership and ignite your passions, including the WWU American Mock Trial Team, Criminal Justice Club, the National Society of Leadership and Success, Student Alumni Council, Student Assembly, and the WWU International Justice Mission (IJM).
+Join a number of campus organizations designed to build leadership and ignite your passions, including the WWU American Mock Trial Team, Criminal Justice Club, the National Society of Leadership and Success, Student Alumni Council, and Student Assembly.

 Assist our faculty in or conduct scholarly research of your own.
 Engage in internships for academic credit in the legal, political and criminal justice fields such as government agencies, law firms, non-profit organizations, or in corrections, law enforcement, industrial security and more.